-The author, Alan Lawrence, pays literary homage to the stories and the genius of Patrick O’Brian, and brings HMS Surprise alive once more in a tale which illuminates the intolerable strain endured by the fighting man.
+The author, Alan Lawrence, pays literary homage to the stories and the genius of Patrick O’Brian, and brings HMS SURPRISE alive once more in a tale which illuminates the intolerable strain endured by the fighting man.

 There are a great many books about historical conflicts, both factual and fiction.
-As an extreme generalisation, it is true to say that few of them examine in any depth the deleterious effects on the menat the sharp end: those determined, brave souls who experience close combat, many of whom become wounded in doing so or experience the loss of dear comrades.
+As an extreme generalisation, it is true to say that few of them examine in any depth the deleterious effects on the men at the sharp end: those determined, brave souls who experience close combat, many of whom become wounded in doing so or experience the loss of dear comrades.
 These are men (and women) who, for the most part, must and do continue to persevere with considerable bravery throughout the very worst of life’s experiences, both during and after the traumatic events they encounter.
-These stories, though fiction, strives to touch upon this oft neglected issue of warfare and the painful burdens of the enduring aftermath.
+These stories, though fiction, strive to touch upon this oft neglected issue of warfare and the painful burden of the enduring aftermath.

 This book is dedicated to all those who served in the 1982 war in the South Atlantic, to everyone on both sides of that bleak, wintry conflict.